rabreu95/EZNmap/README.md

 <h1><p align=center>EZ Nmap Script</p></h1>

 This script is designed to quickly run popular nmap functions!
+You must have nmap installed for this to work, These scripts only work on linux.

 <h3><p align=center>How to install and use EZNmap</p></h3>